Bettysbook/BetulBayraktar/README.md

 I am driven by a passion for continual learning and enjoy sharing my knowledge with others.
-This drive led me to spend ten years as a research assistant in Turkish Language and Literature.
+This led me to spend ten years as a research assistant in Turkish Language and Literature.
 Now, I am leveraging my experience to transition into the field of IT, where I engage in various projects, either independently or collaboratively with my team.